 Fisheries management could be improved through a more holistic approach to quota reallocation, which should consider the socio-economic impacts, providing additional quotas to small-scale fishers where needed.
 Shifting quotas towards sustainable, low-impact fishing practices could enhance employment and environmental sustainability.
-Importantly, reallocation strategies should be tailored to specific regions and fisheries to ensure effectiveness.265 Important supportive measures called for by small-scale fishers include preferential coastal access, support for young people and women in the sector, long-term fish population rebuilding, and support for improving the energy efficiency of vessels and gear.266 Traditional fishing practices should be integrated to preserve regional fishing communities and promote sustainability.267
+Importantly, reallocation strategies should be tailored to specific regions and fisheries to ensure effectiveness.
+265 Important supportive measures called for by small-scale fishers include preferential coastal access, support for young people and women in the sector, long-term fish population rebuilding, and support for improving the energy efficiency of vessels and gear.
+266 Traditional fishing practices should be integrated to preserve regional fishing communities and promote sustainability.
+267

 There are, in fact, examples of more balanced and transparent allocation approaches applied by some MS that seem to have the potential to deliver positive outcomes for the SSCF fleet in EU fisheries, which could serve as reference points when aiming to identify best practices that MS could build on.
 The discussed input-output models offer opportunities to fine-adjust and optimise EU quota reallocation to decrease environmental impacts and maximise socio-economic benefits.
 Social and environmental impacts linked with different fishing techniques and vessels are key indicators to consider in quota allocation.
 More accurate data on environmental impacts could provide important input for addressing them and aligning quota distribution with environmental goals.
-Importantly, more socio-economic characteristics of the fishery industry.268
+Importantly, more socio-economic data should be collected and shared to better evaluate the impacts of quota reallocation on the socio-economic characteristics of the fishery industry.268